hackerb9/tribology/README.md

 | Track # (of 40) | 12 |
 | Test summary | **Pass** |

 Results: No noticeable difference.
-However, concentric rings at every track are noticeable under a microscope, so perhaps this floppy has already been worn down?
+However, concentric rings at every track are visible under a microscope, so perhaps this floppy has already been worn down?

 ### 1: Felt Pad: Punched from self stick felt pad